Esri/inspire_open_data/README.md

 It references the INSPIRE-MIF Repository for [Action 2017.2 on alternative encodings](https://github.com/INSPIRE-MIF/2017.2), including the [template for Alternative Encodings for INSPIRE Data](https://github.com/INSPIRE-MIF/2017.2/blob/master/template/template.md) and the [glossary of terms](https://github.com/INSPIRE-MIF/2017.2/blob/master/glossary.md).

 ### Why GDB?
 In today's IT environment, users expect to share multiple representations and service interfaces (APIs) of the same data resource to target different users and use cases.
 ArcGIS makes interoperability easy through the application of international open standards and open specifications.
 With ArcGIS, your GDB data are easily published as GeoServices REST and shared as GeoJSON, CSV, KML, Shapefile, and fGDB.
-Optional additional distributions including OGC WMTS and OGC API-Features provide your INSPIRE View and Download services.
+Optional additional distributions are available, including GeoPackage, OGC WMTS, and OGC API-Features (simple features).

 The geodatabase (GDB) is a "container" used to hold a collection of datasets.
 File Geodatabase (fGDB) is a subtype of GDB stored as folders in a file system. fGDB uses an efficient data structure for high performance and scalability.
 By default, fGDB files can grow to 1 TB, which can be changed to 4 or 256 TB using a configuration keyword.